Implement end-user recovery

 privateKeyPem += decipher.final('utf8')

-// 5.
-Sign the recovery challenge with the decrypted key
+// 7.
+Sign the clientData BYTES with the decrypted recovery private key.

 const recoveryKey = crypto.createPrivateKey(privateKeyPem)